US stocks move lower in early trading after a 3-day rally

 Technology and financial stocks bucked the downward trend.
 Apple and Cisco both made gains.
 Ameriprise Financial rose 3.4%.

-Dow Inc. rose 4.4% in its first day of trading after being spun off from chemical maker DowDuPont.
+Dow Inc., which makes plastics and other products for both consumer and industrial uses, rose 4.1% in its first day of trading after being spun off from chemical maker DowDuPont.

 TAKE AN ASPIRIN: Walgreens had a headache of a quarter as insurers trimmed prescription costs, generic drug prices dropped and brand-name medication prices stalled.